usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### <a name="referee"></a>4.4.2.
 IAL2 Trusted Referee Proofing Requirements

-In instances where an individual cannot meet the identity evidence requirements specified in [Section 4.4.1.](#normal), the agency MAY use a trusted referee to assist in identity proofing the enrollee.
+In instances where an individual cannot meet the identity evidence requirements specified in [Section 4.4.1.](#normal), the agency MAY use a trusted referee to assist in identity proofing the applicant.
 See [Section 5.3.4.](#trustref) for more details.

 ### <a name="ial3-requirements"></a> 4.5.
 Identity Assurance Level 3